Bearer/bearer/README.md

 - Protect their application from having their sensitive data failed (*missing encryption, insecure communication, SQL injection, etc.*)
 - Monitor sensitive data flows across every component (*Data stores, internal and external APIs*)

-Curio is Open Source ([*see license*](#mortar_board-license)), and is built to be fully customizable, from creating your own policies, to adding custom code detectors up to enriching our data classifiers.
+Curio is Open Source ([*see license*](#mortar_board-license)), and is built to be fully customizable, from creating your own rules, to adding custom code detectors up to enriching our data classifiers.

 Curio also powers [Bearer](https://www.bearer.com), the developer-first platform to proactively find and fix data security risks and vulnerabilities across your development lifecycle

 ## :rocket: Getting started

 Discover data security risks and vulnerabilities in only a few minutes.
-In this guide you will install Curio, run a scan on a local project, and view the results of a policy report.
+In this guide you will install Curio, run a scan on a local project, and view the results of a summary report.
 Let's get started!

 ### Install Curio